edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-03-24-in-person-training-to-elearning-transition.md

 ---
 title:       "How To Transition In-Person Training To eLearning: 9 Steps"
 permalink: /blog/in-person-training-to-elearning-transition/
-image: blog/2021-03-24-in-person-training-to-elearning-transition.jpg
+image: blog/2021/2021-03-24-in-person-training-to-elearning-transition.jpg
 imagepos: "top center"
 meta:   Is it time to convert your instructor-led materials into an eLearning program that employees can do wherever they are?
 Here’s how to get started.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-Make the transition easier for you and your employees {: .featured-text }
+Make the transition easier for you and your employees{.lead}

 You have an in-person training program in place, but you know it's time to convert these instructor-led materials into an eLearning training program that employees can complete wherever they are.
 Here’s how to transition in-person training to eLearning in nine simple steps.